 No matter how much time you spend tweaking your settings and implementing suggested techniques, there’s only so much you can do on the website part.
 Selecting a web hosting company should not be taken lightly.
 The web host fuels the site.
 Choosing a great hosting provider like Creative Web can significantly improve the website’s speed.

 Improving the website’s speed seem to be a daunting task.
 Worry no more.
 The aforementioned tips will significantly help you attain a Page Speed of A98%.
 If you want the Fastest and most Secure website without hassle, transfer your web hosting to Creative Web.
-We will fix and optimize your WordPress website for Free to achieve a Page Speed of A98% and A+ Security rating at GT Metrix and Header Security respectively.
+We will fix and optimize your WordPress website for Free to achieve a minimum Page Speed of A98% and A+ Security rating at GT Metrix and Security Headers respectively.

 To learn more about this amazing offer, visit the Best Web Hosting Company.